ajayre/r107-ac-controller/Electronics/Control Knob/Control Knob README.txt

 10. Install a new longer screw into vacuum valve so it goes into the 3D printed bracket.

 Wiring
 ------

 See Control Knob Wiring.pdf

+Print out one copy of the four pin connector using TPU (flexible plastic) with 20% infill.

 Testing
 -------